 What 1-800-Flowers did wrong

 Customers complained of “difficult-to-reach service representatives, half-hearted solution attempts and still-unresolved issues.”
+That’s not how you handle customer complaints.
 A clear, organized plan for prioritizing customers could have helped with this.

 Organizing and clarifying a set of steps for customer prioritization will save your team time (and stress!).
 Below are several ways to ensure that each of your customer’s complaints is addressed: